demisto/content-docs/docs/incidents/incident-auto-extract.md

 id: incident-auto-extract
 title: Auto Extract
 ---
-The auto-extract feature extracts indicators and enriches their reputations using commands and scripts defined for the indicator type.
+The Auto Extract feature extracts indicators and enriches their reputations using commands and scripts defined for the indicator type.
 You can automatically extract indicators in the following scenarios:

 * When fetching incidents